 A lawyer makes a stand on elegant "Sant 'Agostino" ceramic tile.
 A local boy makes tracks on topquality "Zanon" ceramic tile.
 A banker puts his money on luxurious "Marazzi" ceramic tile.
 When people want the best ceramic floor tile in Hawaii, they walk all over us at Moreira Tile.
-Because our customers have come to expect the very best quality and selection of ceramic tile from us... with service that is second to none.
-We've got imported ceramic tiles from around the world in more colors, styles and patterns than you thought was ever available in Hawaii.
+Because our customers have come to expect the very best quality and selection of ceramic tile from us... with service that is second to none We've got imported ceramic tiles from around the world in more colors, styles and patterns than you thought was ever available in Hawaii.
 Plus our selection of wall, kitchen and bathroom counter tiles can meet most of your decorating needs.
 So whatever your ceramic tile needs from the floor up, come see us at Moreira Tile.
 We'd love to have you walk all over us.

-CALL 845-6461 1297 KAUMUALII ST., HON, HI 98617

-(continued from page 8)

-complement the architecture.
-I

-don't ever want to feel as if I've

-just provided a setting for a sculpture or a wall for a painting.
+CALL 845-6461 1297 KAUMUALII ST., HON, HI 98617 It could be a bicycle, a plane, or just about anything; if I think it will take a space and make it more dynamic and alive, I'll use it because it works well. (continued from page 8) complement the architecture.
+I don't ever want to feel as if I've just provided a setting for a sculpture or a wall for a painting.
 I try to incorporate it so it

-becomes more of my architecture.